MickMelon/WhitehillMotors/README.md

 This is a college project where I needed to create a database-driven, responsive website for the fictional company Whitehill Motors.
 This was achieved using PHP, JavaScript, HTML and CSS (Flexbox).

+## Demo

+You can view a live version of this website here: https://mickmelon.com/whitehillmotors

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.